NTUA-Edge-Robotics/YoloProcessing/README.md

 The following script will produce a graphic of the total inference time according to the batch size.
 The API of the script can be found using `python src/visualize_total_inference_time.py -h`.

+The following script will produce a table of the average inference time according to the batch size.
+The API of the script can be found using `python src/table_average_inference_time.py -h`.

 ## What could be improved

 - Log and handle errors